 Follow the instructions in the direct deposit form.

-Should I use the funding logo?
+Should I acknowledge the funding support?

 - Recipients of the Arts Operating Funds - Operating component and the Advanced Artist Award must also include the Lotteries Yukon logo and follow Yukon Lotteries' standards and guidelines for the placement of their logo.